maxxNcode/say-to-go/USAGE.md

 ### Interface Elements

 1. **Back to Search**: Returns you to the main screen to search for another location
-2. **Next Near Area**: Finds and loads a nearby location with available 360° imagery
+2. **Near Area**: Finds and loads a nearby location with available 360° imagery
 3. **About**: Learn more about the project, creator (Mark Froilan Lendio, BSIT student at University of Cebu), and how it works by clicking the "About" link at the top right
 4. **Status Messages**: Provides feedback on the current operation